 The fourth Thursday of November is still more than a month away, but now is the right time to go out and find that Thanksgiving staple: the cranberry.
 Didn’t know cranberries are growing wild in Minnesota?
 You’re definitely not alone.
-Yes, wild cranberries are fairly widespread in our great state, and with a little patience, a person can harvest enough to get a good taste.

 There are two species of cranberries growing here, in addition to their edible close relatives, lingonberries and blueberries.
 Large Cranberry (Vaccinium macrocarpon) and Small Cranberry (Vaccinium oxycoccos) occupy fairly similar habitats: sphagnum bogs, tamarack swamps, fens, etc. They’ll be found alongside other wetland plants like bog birch, leatherleaf, and labrador tea, and sometimes even cattails.

 Sources generally indicate that even in the best circumstances, foragers should not expect large harvests.
 Anecdotally, I have found this to be true.
 But there are plenty of places to look on public lands from the north Metro area, to the bogs of Aitkin and St. Louis counties, all the way over to the vast peatlands of Beltrami County.
 State and national forests as well as Wildlife Management Areas permit picking, but Scientific and Natural Areas do not.
 Private lands are always an option, assuming permission is obtained.